 - skin cancers account for around 80% of all newly diagnosed cancers

-- between 95 and 99% of skin cancers are caused by exposure to the sun
+- the majority of skin cancers are caused by exposure to the sun

 - GPs have over 1 million patient consultations per year for skin cancer

 - the incidence of skin cancer is one of the highest in the world, two to three times the rates in Canada, the US and the UK.